Why study this course

 In accordance with University conditions, students are entitled to apply for Recognition of Prior Learning, RP(C)L, based on relevant credit at another HE institution or credit Awarded for Experiential Learning, (RP(E)L).

 There is no one-size-fits-all method of teaching at BGU – we shape our methods to suit each subject and each group, combining the best aspects of traditional university teaching with innovative techniques to promote student participation and interactivity.

-You will be taught in a variety of ways, from lectures, tutorials and seminars, to practical workshops, coursework and work-based placements.
+You will be taught in a variety of ways, from lectures, tutorials and seminars, to practical workshops, coursework and Intensive Training and Practice (ITaPs).
 Small group seminars and workshops will provide you with an opportunity to review issues raised in lectures, and you will be expected to carry out independent study.
 There will be up to 20% of online synchronous learning during the course.

 Placements are a key part of degree study within many courses at BGU.
 They provide an enriching learning experience for you to apply the skills and knowledge you will gain from your course and, in doing so, give valuable real-world experience to boost your career.

 We recognise that individuals come from a wide range of backgrounds and experiences, so we use a variety of assessment strategies in our courses.
 These include presentations, essays, assessed tutorials, and a research report.
 All of these individual assessments allow you to reflect on your practice and theory as you evidence your learning.